tmckayus/cuopt-examples/last_mile_delivery/README.md

 ## Google Colab Enabled

 The notebooks are designed to be run in Google Colab.
-You would need to install cuopt wheels before running the notebooks, instructions are provided in the notebooks.
+You would need to install cuopt packages before running the notebooks, instructions are provided in the notebooks.

 ## Examples